DECODEproject/whitepaper/hardware_supports.md

 - Possession factors: An object that the user owns is used as a key to access the system.
 Typically, objects used in authentication include passive or active tokens, smart card chips packaged in a variety of form factors (key, token, ring, badge, etc.).
 - Inherent factors: something associated with the user, such as biometrics, are used as a key to access the system.
 Examples include fingerprint readers, retina scanners, voice recognition etc.

 In order to make access more secure DECODE will optionally support hardware based authentication with login tokens that provides 2FA via the U2F standard.
 The login token can safeguard and manage digital keys for strong authentication and provide crypto processing.
-These modules traditionally come in the form of a plug-in card or an external device that can be attached directly to a DECODE HUB.
+These modules traditionally come in the form of a plug-in card or an external device that can be attached directly to a DECODE Hub.

 Open source examples for hardware security modules and login tokens: